I am currently a professor of theoretical computer science

 My subsequent research has shown

-that the main practically relevant properties of context-free grammars,
+that the main practically relevant properties of ordinary (context-free) grammars,

 including most of the parsing algorithms,